5 Sections 45 minutes Author: Shared-Use Mobility Center

 In-kind donations are when a public organization offers their services such as staff time, right-of-way use, or reduced street parking cost.
 This option is most commonly used for community-based projects serving a unique need.

-Monthly subscriptions is a unique form of charging users for micromobiity and microtransit projects that may result in more reliable and/or higher revenue streams.
-For example, a new company in the Netherlands started a bikeshare company, Swapfiets, that operates by leasing bikes out for months at a time starting at 39.99 euros per month while providing free bike repairs or replacements.
+Monthly subscriptions are a unique form of charging users for micromobiity and microtransit projects, resulting in more reliable and/or higher revenue streams.
+For example, a new company in the Netherlands started a bikeshare company, Swapfiets, that operates by leasing bikes out for months at a time, starting at 39.99 euros per month while providing free bike repairs or replacements.
 This model shifts the capital and operating costs by not requiring fixed docking stations or rebalancing bike operations but does rely more heavily on more employees for repair and replacement service.

-Mobility as a Service (MaaS) describes the use of a single application with a single payment channel (instead of multiple ticketing and payment operations) for a diverse menu of options—public transportation, ride-, car, or bike-sharing, taxi, car rental or lease, scooters, or a combination of these.
-This makes the transportation network greater than the sum of its parts.
-The way to achieve this may be through a subscription based model where the user has access to multiple modes under one monthly fee.
+Mobility as a Service (MaaS) describes the use of a single application with a single payment channel for a diverse menu of transportation options—public transportation, ride-, car, or bike-sharing, taxi, scooters, or car rental.
+Achieving this may be through a subscription-based model where the user has access to various modes under one monthly fee.
 If MaaS can provide better service with seamless access to multiple modes, then usage of transit — and revenue — may increase.
 There are large and still unanswered questions about developing cost sharing and payment across participating stakeholders in a way that is equitable and proportionate to the services received.
-If services are bundled together, this is all the more true.

 Air rights, also known as floor area ratio or FAR, is defined as the ratio of a building’s total floor area to the area of its zoning lot.
 Some buildings have a substantial amount of unused FAR and have the opportunity to sell these air rights.
 This sale is potentially a very lucrative idea to generate needed revenue for things like building improvements.
 New York City, an already very dense city with little to no ground space left to build on, is taking advantage of this coveted real estate.
 While there is no precedent for transit agencies selling the air rights above their train stations, this could be a potentially viable opportunity to generate revenue for shared mobility projects.

 Parking spaces can be accessed, divided, and ultimately used in ways to generate revenue.
-These often underutilized assets hold opportunity ranging from simply taking stock of how current transit parking fees are operating and if there is room for adjustment, make-shifting irregularly shaped space near transit stops into a parking space for first mile/last mile shuttle connections or carshare spots, and repurposing unused parking lots as a revenue generator.
-One study found that if only nine of the 230 Metra stations in the Chicago region were used more efficiently, they could generate as much as 1,188 new residential units and at least 167,000 square feet of new commercial space.
+These often underutilized assets hold opportunities for taking stock of how current transit parking fees are operating, make-shifting space near transit stops into parking for first mile/last mile shuttle connections or carshare spots, and repurposing unused parking lots as a revenue generator.
+One study found that Chicago could generate space for 1,188 new residential units and provide at least 167,000 square feet of new commercial area if only nine of the 230 Metra stations in the Chicago region were used more efficiently.
 Another Chicago example, the CTA generates a small amount of revenue from renting out space under the “L” for parking.